Nethra2004/LLM-ChatBot-using-StreamLit/README.md

 # 🤖 LLM ChatBot using Streamlit

-An interactive AI ChatBot powered by Google's Generative AI (Gemini) API and built with Streamlit.
+An interactive AI Chatbot powered by Google's Generative AI (Gemini) API and built with Streamlit.
 This chatbot features a modern UI with clean chat interface, and dynamic response generation.

 ## 🚀 Features